-The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of the California Health and Safety Code sections applicable to California Housing Successor Agencies.
+The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of the HSC.
 Accordingly, this report is not suitable for any other purpose.